seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **PANDARUS**
 Nay, I am sure she does.
 She came to him th' other
-day into the compassed window,---and, you know, he
+day into the compassed window,--and, you know, he
-has not past three or four hairs on his chin,---
+has not past three or four hairs on his chin,--

 **CRESSIDA**
 Indeed, a tapster's arithmetic may soon bring his